 RICHARD ANDREW POPLAWSKI shoots and kills three Pittsburgh police officers responding to a call about a domestic dispute with his mother, who wanted to kick him out of her house.

 Poplawski believed that an attack on gun rights was imminent and that U.S. troops would be used against U.S. citizens; he also thought a secret cabal of Jews ran the United States.
 Poplawski was heavily influenced by radio radical Alex Jones, many of whose conspiracy theories he believed.

-APRIL 25, 2009 | IDEOLOGY ANTIGOVERNMENT INCIDENT TYPE LONE WOLF | INCIDENT DYNAMIC UNPLANNED WEAPON FIREARM OUTCOME 3 KILLED (INCLUDING ASSAILANT) PERPETRATOR MALE, 28 CRESTVIEW, FLA.
+PERPETRATOR MALE, 28 | CRESTVIEW, FLA.

-Florida National Guardsman JOSHUA CARTWRIGHT shoots to death two Okaloosa County, Fla., sheriff's deputies - Burt Lopez and Warren "Skip" York, both 45 - as they attempt to arrest him on domestic violence charges at a shooting range in Crestview.
-After fleeing the scene, Cartwright is fatally shot during a gun battle with pursuing officers.
-Cartwright's wife later tells investigators that her husband was "severely disturbed" that Barack Obama was elected president.
-He also reportedly believed the U.S.
+Florida National Guardsman JOSHUA CARTWRIGHT shoots to death two Okaloosa County, Fla., sheriff's deputies - Burt Lopez and Warren "Skip" York, both 45 - as they government was conspiring against him.
+The county sheriff tells reporters that Cartwright had been interested in joining a militia group.